 The 2nd stage is a gently undulating team trial of 28 kilometres.
 The teams roll down the start ramp near the Royal Palace, while the finish is near the Atomium.
 The boulevards in Brussels are wide and straight, so top speeds are to be expected.

-Tour de France 2019: Route maps, videos, and more
+Tour de France 2019: Route maps, height profiles, and more

 Click on the images to zoom.

 Profile 19th stage

 Profile 20th stage

 Stage 18: details Col de Vars

 Stage 19: Details Montée de Tignes